Star (Erasure song): Chart performance

-As the last single released from Wild!, it became Erasure's 12th consecutive top-20 hit on the UK Singles Chart, where it peaked at number 11.
+"Star" became Erasure's 12th consecutive top-20 hit on the UK Singles Chart, where it peaked at number 11.
 It also peaked at number 33 in West Germany.
-In the United States, the song did not enter the Billboard Hot 100, although it became a popular club hit, climbing to number four on the Billboard Hot Dance Music/Club Play chart.
+In the United States, the song did not enter the Billboard Hot 100, although it became a popular club hit, climbing to number four on the Billboard Dance Club Play chart.